 To set the whole translation process in motion, the ball’s in the client’s court.

-I will send you a detailed proposal for your project.
+We will send you a detailed proposal for your project.
 If it all looks good to you, you’ll just need to sign it electronically, pay a 25% deposit and we’re in business.

 To create the best possible translation, preparation is key.